Akan language: University

-The Akan language is studied at several major universities in the United States, including Ohio University, Ohio State University, University of Wisconsin-Madison, Harvard University, Boston University, Indiana University, University of Michigan, and The University of Florida.
+Akan languages are studied at several major universities in the United States, including Ohio University, Ohio State University, University of Wisconsin-Madison, Harvard University, Boston University, Indiana University, University of Michigan, and The University of Florida.
 Akan has been a regular African language of study in the annual Summer Cooperative African Languages Institute (SCALI) program.
 The Akan language is studied in these universities as a bachelor or masters program.